 Do not travel to Colombia due to COVID-19.
-Exercise increased caution in Colombia due to civil unrest, crime, terrorism and kidnapping.
+Reconsider travel to Colombia due to crime.
+Exercise increased caution in Colombia due to civil unrest, terrorism, and kidnapping.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Read the Department of State’s COVID-19 page before you plan any international travel.

 The Centers for Disease Control and Prevention (CDC) has issued a Level 4 Travel Health Notice for Colombia due to COVID-19, indicating a very high level of COVID-19 in the country.
+Your risk of contracting COVID-19 and developing severe symptoms may be lower if you are fully vaccinated with an FDA authorized vaccine.
+Before planning any international travel, please review the CDC’s specific recommendations for fully vaccinated and unvaccinated travelers.
 Visit the Embassy’s COVID-19 page for more information on COVID-19 in Colombia.

 Do Not Travel to:

-Arauca, Cauca (except Popayán), Chocó (except Nuquí), Nariño, and Norte de Santander (except Cúcuta) departments due to crime and terrorism.
-Reconsider Travel to:
+- Arauca, Cauca (except Popayán), and Norte de Santander departments due to crime and terrorism.

 Violent crime, such as homicide, assault, and armed robbery, is common.
-Organized criminal activities, such as extortion, robbery, and kidnapping for ransom, are widespread.
+Organized criminal activities, such as extortion, robbery, and kidnapping are widespread.

 While the Colombian government signed a peace agreement with the Revolutionary Armed Forces of Colombia (FARC) terrorist group, some dissident groups refuse to demobilize.